-Registration will open August 1, 2018.
-Please check back soon to signup, or join our mailing list for a reminder:
+Registration is Closed for ACE RDU 2018-2019 Program.
+Please check back in August to signup, or join our mailing list for a reminder!

 What does the ACE Mentor Program offer?

 ACE is an after-school program for high school students who want to learn more about careers in architecture, construction management, and engineering.

 It is comprised of design and construction professionals who team together and mentor groups of 10-20 students during the school year.
 Team meetings take place after school for two hours (usually 4:00-6:00 PM).
 Participants must arrange own transportation.
 The program typically meets 15 times between September and March and enrollment is free – there is no cost to students to participate.

 - High School students including freshmen, sophomores, juniors, and seniors.

 - Students interested in learning more about careers in design and construction

 - Those committed to actively attending and participating in regular team meetings.